 - Any conviction under PC 288(b)(1) – lewd acts on a child accomplished by force of fear.

-Meanwhile, defendants must register for 20 years as Tier 2 offenders for a first-time conviction under Penal Code 288(a) – lewd acts on a child without force or fear.9
+Meanwhile, you must register for 20 years as Tier 2 offenders for a first-time conviction under Penal Code 288(a) – lewd acts on a child without force or fear.6

-A judge has no discretion to alleviate the defendant’s duty to register as a sex offender.
-However, a skilled California sex crimes defense attorney may be able to get a plea bargain to a lesser offense that does not require registration as a sex offender — for instance, Penal Code 242 PC, simple battery.
+A judge has no discretion to alleviate your duty to register as a sex offender.
+However, we may be able to get a plea bargain to a lesser offense such as simple battery that does not require registration as a sex offender.

 7. Defenses